sap-linuxlab/demo.sap_install/assets/doc/02-credentials.md

 To configure credentials go to  `Resources` -> `credentials`

-### machine credential for connection and priviledge escalation
+### machine credential for connection and privilege escalation

-The machine credential is used to login to a server and to gain priviledge escalation.
+The machine credential is used to login to a server and to gain privilege escalation.
 1. click `Add`  and enter the following:
     - Name: _name of your credential_
     - Organization: Select your Organization